Osheah/PFORCS-problem-sheet/README.md

 ### Task 7
 The code for this can be found in [extract-url.py](https://github.com/Osheah/PFORCS-problem-sheet/blob/main/extract-url.py)

 The task is to write a program that will extract the URLs from an access.log file.
 The access.log file is not uploaded to this directory.
-So in order to run this file you will need to download the access.log file from the splunk tutorial data[tutorialdata.zip](https://docs.splunk.com/images/Tutorial/tutorialdata.zip) and extract the files.
+So in order to run this file you will need to download the access.log file from the splunk tutorial data  [tutorialdata.zip](https://docs.splunk.com/images/Tutorial/tutorialdata.zip) and extract the files.
 The particular log file used is in the directory www1 and is called  access.log.
 Put this file in a directory outside this repository called '../hospfcs2021/week07/access.log' to run the file.
 I did think about uploading the file to github but I thought it would be too big considering all the git versions and also the gitignore ignores log files.